 - If you earned credits at a college or university outside of the United States you must have your credits evaluated by a professional Credential Evaluation Agency.
-These agencies provide professional course by course evaluation of college and university credits.
+These agencies provide professional course-by-course evaluations of college and university credits.
 Charges for this service may vary.
-Some resources are Educational Credential Evaluators, World Education Services and Josef Silny & Associates.
+Some resources are Educational Credential Evaluators, World Education Services, and Josef Silny & Associates.

 - NCCC requires that an international transcript evaluation be conducted by a NACES recognized member as found on www.naces.org/members.html.